ntamas/gfam/doc/source/pipeline.rst

-GFam infers annotations for sequences by first finding a consensus domain architecture for each step, then collecting Gene Ontology terms for each domain in a given domain architecture, and performing a Gene Ontology overrepresentation analysis on the terms to determine whether a domain architecture is annotated by some GO terms that occur more frequently than expected by random chance.
+GFam infers annotations for sequences by first finding a consensus domain architecture for each step, then collecting Gene Ontology terms for each domain in a given domain architecture, and selecting a few more specific ones.
+Optionally, a Gene Ontology overrepresentation analysis can also be performed on the terms to determine whether some GO terms occur more frequently in a given domain architecture than expected by random chance.
 Out of these three steps, the calculation of the consensus domain architecture is the most complicated one, as GFam has to account for not only the known domain assignments from InterPro, but also for the possible existence of novel, previously uncharacterised domains.
-The whole pipeline can be broken to eight steps as follows:
+The whole pipeline can be broken to 8+1 steps as
+follows:

 1. Extracting valid gene IDs from the sequence file.